AarKro/Hera/README.md

 <h4>Alias</h4>

 Creates an alias for a command.
-The command can now be used with both, its alias or by its original name.
+The command can now be used with both, its alias or with its original name.

 Can only be used by Admins.
 Syntax: `$alias <command> <alias>`